 Stolen Time 1986

-Stolen Time was inspired by the musical term Tempo rubato.
-It was the first experimental theatre commission offered by Performance Space (Artistic Director, Alan Vizents) in 1986 and was funded by the Australia Council for the Arts.
+Stolen Time was the first experimental theatre commission offered by Performance Space (under Artistic Director Alan Vizents) in 1986, with funding from the Australia Council for the Arts.

 Performers: